-Other real estate owned consists of properties acquired through foreclosure proceedings or acceptance of a deed in lieu of foreclosure, and premises held for sale.
+Other real estate owned ("OREO") consists of properties acquired through foreclosure proceedings or acceptance of a deed in lieu of foreclosure, and premises held for sale.
 These properties are carried at the lower of the book values of the related loans or fair values based upon appraisals, less estimated costs to sell.
-Losses arising at the time of reclassification of such properties from loans to other real estate owned are charged directly to the allowance for credit losses.
-Any losses on premises identified to be sold are charged to operating expense at the time of transfer from premises to other real estate owned.
-Losses from declines in value of the properties subsequent to classification as other real estate owned are charged to operating expense.
+Losses arising at the time of reclassification of such properties from loans to OREO are charged directly to the allowance for credit losses.
+Any losses on premises identified to be sold are charged to operating expense at the time of transfer from premises to OREO.
+Losses from declines in value of the properties subsequent to classification as OREO are charged to operating expense.
+Revenues and expenses for OREO property are included in the income statement for the period in which they occur.
+Gross rental income for OREO is included in other non-interest income.
+The expenses of operating or holding OREO property are included in noninterest expense.